Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Numerical studies

-\section{Numerical Studies}
+\section{Numerical studies}

-In this section, we apply the previously discussed validation methods to generated scenarios of PV and wind capacity factors and intraday prices generated from GANs, WGANs, and VAEs in comparison to historical data.
+In this section, we apply the previously discussed validation methods to DGM-generated scenarios of PV and wind capacity factors and intraday prices.
+To provide a variety of different scenario sets, we utilize GAN-, WGAN-, and VAE-generated scenarios in comparison to historical data.
+Nevertheless, our analysis is focused solely on the assessment of the validation methods and refrains from any implications about either of the three considered DGM.
 We start by describing the considered data sets and the model structures used for the DGMs.
-Next, we apply step-by-step PDF, ACF, PSD, and MFDFA to the historical and the generated time series scenarios.
+Next, we apply step-by-step PDF, ACF, PSD, and MFDFA to the historical and the DGM-generated time series scenarios.